kruthikhak/Care-Connect/Healthcare_project/README.md

 A comprehensive healthcare facility finder application that helps users locate and connect with healthcare providers across India.

+**Note:**
+> This project demonstrates a healthcare recommendation system with location-based search, filtering, and recommendation algorithms.
+> The dataset used is partially synthetic/demo, so some hospital-specialization mappings may not reflect real-world accuracy.

 ## Features

 ### 1. User Authentication